Skip to content

 Ingredients

-• 10 large cucumbers, scrubbed and rinsed (cut into slices or spears)
+• 12 large cucumbers, scrubbed and rinsed (cut into slices or spears) or more if using small pickling cucumbers

 For the Brine: